daipayanb/cis_kube_scanner/README.md

 # kube-bench_automation

+Our objective is to perform the CIS Benchmark audit of Kubernetes at scale.

-This is a project that automates all the scans and checks implemented in [aquasecurity/kube-bench](https://github.com/aquasecurity/kube-bench) for all the nodes in a cluster and collects the scan results from all the nodes.
+This is achieved by using the scans and checks implemented in [aquasecurity/kube-bench](https://github.com/aquasecurity/kube-bench).

 For now, the implementation supports the kube-bench scan for worker nodes only.
 The project makes use of `DaemonSet` to run the pods in all the nodes of a cluster.
 The DaemonSet YAML file is [job-node_DaemonSet.yaml](https://github.com/daipayanb/kube-bench_distributed/blob/master/job-node_DaemonSet.yaml) and is based on the original [job-node.yaml](https://github.com/daipayanb/kube-bench_distributed/blob/master/job-node.yaml)